dyson/postgres_tree/README.md

 gem 'postgres_tree'
 ```

-Or lock it to the current version:
+Or lock it to the current backwards compatible version:

 ```ruby
 gem 'postgres_tree', '~> 0.0.2'